astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 To upgrade your Airflow Deployment to a higher version of Airflow, there are two steps:

 1. Indicate your intent to upgrade your Deployment to some higher version of Airflow via the Astronomer UI or CLI
-2. Change the FROM statement in your project's Dockerfile to reference the new AC image of your choice.
+2. Change the FROM statement in your project's Dockerfile to reference the new AC image of your choice

 Read below for details.